ElenaBelogolovsky/DATASCI-194D-294D/week1.md

 # Week 1: Introduction

+## Course Readings

+The PDF files for all readings can be accessed [here](https://canvas.stanford.edu/courses/198736/files/folder/Week%201).

 ### Required:

 1. **Foster, C. L. E. (2023)**.
 Truth as social practice in a digital era: iteration as persuasion. *AI and Society, 38*(5).